Wrekin Class (EYFS Nursery, Reception and Year 1)

 What are we doing this half term?

-Phonics and reading are taught in small groups daily using the Success for All phonics scheme.
-The children read daily and will have reading books that follow their phonics progression to bring home.
-Books will be changed regularly but not daily as we ask for the books to be read more than once to encourage fluency and familiarity.
+The children read daily in class and will have reading books that follow their phonics progression to bring home too.
+Please make sure your child reads at least 4 x a week and books can be read more than once to develop confidence and fluency.
 Please make sure reading books are brought to school each day so they can also be used in class.

 What does our week look like?